bluefroguk1/empire-dump/content/Wiki/Game Design/Mana site.md

 302 rings4 crystal mana
 -->
 ## [[Downtime]] Options
-A mana site produces mana automatically.
-For a time it was possible to obtain additional crystals from a mana site by using the rare alchemical product known as the White Seed.
+A [[Mana site|mana site]] produces mana automatically.
+For a time it was possible to obtain additional crystals from a [[Mana site|mana site]] by using the rare alchemical product known as the White Seed.
 This material was only available from the [[Principalities of Jarm]], and with the collapse of relations between the two nations it is no longer available.
 ## Upgrades
-A mana site can be upgraded using [[Mithril]] obtained from [[The Bourse|the Bourse]].
+A [[Mana site|mana site]] can be upgraded using [[Mithril]] obtained from [[The Bourse|the Bourse]].
 The first time a mana site is upgraded, the owner receives one additional mana crystals from then on, the second time a mana site is upgraded, the owner receives two additional mana crystals.
 Production increases continue to alternate in this way every time the mana site is upgraded.
 To upgrade a mana site requires Imperial wains of [[Mithril|mithril]] equal to the level the mana site is being upgraded to.
-So the first upgrade of a starting level 1 mana site costs 2 Imperial wains of mithril, from 2 to 3 costs 3 Imperial wains, etc.
+So the first upgrade of a starting level 1 mana site costs 2 Imperial wains of [[Mithril|mithril]], from 2 to 3 costs 3 Imperial wains, etc.
 ## Diversification
 A mana site cannot be diversified.
 ## [[Rituals]]